A modern approach to traditional piano lessons. Study piano online or in-person.

 Choose the plan that's right for you

 Pay the same for in-person lessons and online and get the same perks.
-Each plan comes with the same features and add-ons like forum access and group classes.
 The only difference is the length of the private weekly lesson you receive.
 30 mins lessons are recommended for absolute beginners.